corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 The admin RPC interface requires an authentication and authorisation service to verify requests, which must be configured below in a `authServiceConfig` block.
-Typically this is provided automatically by the Zone service (via an Angel service), however an example is provided below for reference:
+Typically this is provided automatically by the Zone Service (via an Angel Service), however an example is provided below for reference:

 ```guess